xanthan-web/portfolio-template/cv.md

 ---
 title: Curriculum Vitae
 layout: base
-css: cv.css
+css: cv-dark.css
 homepage: TRUE
-summary: My CV contains info about my work experience and more
+position: 4
+summary: My CV reflects a career at the intersection of creative practice, research, and pedagogy.
+It documents publications, grants, teaching, and collaborative projects, showing how my work in digital humanities, kinetic sculpture, and public engagement has evolved over time.
+This record provides insight into the diverse ways I connect scholarship, creativity, and community impact.
 thumbnail: assets/images/Augustine_Lateran.jpg
 ---